 Another example is the Strategic Global Initiatives Award program, which is intended to help defray costs associated with the development of activities or operations abroad to support faculty collaborations, exchanges, new or existing degree programs, and other collegiate or cross-collegiate initiatives.
 The 2011-12 awards went to Joe Reinhardt (College of Engineering) to develop a partnership with Yonsei University in Korea, expanding from a base in Biomedical Engineering, and to Bernard Sorofman and Barry Carter (College of Pharmacy) to strengthen the connections between the UI and Haiphong Medical University in Vietnam.
 More on these awards will be announced this week.

 International Programs is the repository for all international linkages and partnerships, whether they be to develop articulation (2+2; 4+1; etc.) programs, research partnerships, student exchanges, or any other activity.
-Please take a moment to look at our web-based database of linkages and give me feedback on how it can be improved as we look to develop these resources and the community’s access to them over the coming months.
 There are many ways such a database could be useful.
 UI faculty traveling on University business might want to connect with already-existing partners to help make their visit more productive.
 Iowa businesses thinking of expanding in a particular location overseas might find advocates for their project in existing UI partners at that location.
 Currently, anyone can search the database by institutional name, country, or purpose; but I’m sure there are ways we can enhance the functionality of the database for UI faculty, students, staff, and community members.

 I look forward to hearing back from you about how we can make this resource even better.